besuikerd/cmap/README.md

 |John|Doe    |42 |Baker Street  |123          |
 |Jane|Doe    |44 |West  Street  |456          |

+A mapping that can process this data can be specified with `RowMapping`:

 ```scala
 case class Person(name: String, surname: String, age: Int, address: Address)